jup-ag/rfq-webhook-toolkit/README.md

 # RFQ Webhook Toolkit

 :mega: NOTE: This section is still heavily subjected to changes, and we are open to suggestions or feedbacks on ways to improve and streamline the integration.
-If you are interested in being a MM on Jupiter RFQ, please read the below toolkit and reach out to [Soju](https://t.me/sojuuuu54) / [Ben](https://t.me/benliewxyz) on Telegram to register your webhook.
+If you are interested in being a MM on Jupiter RFQ, please read the below toolkit and reach out to [Soju](https://t.me/sojuuuu54) or [Ben](https://t.me/benliewxyz) on Telegram to register your webhook.

 ## Order Engine